 Occasionally, a card will instruct you to probe.
 This is a means for the game to generate semi-random outcomes.
-Unless otherwise instructed, probing takes place at the end of your turn, just before your card draw.
+Probing takes place at the end of your turn (unless otherwise specified).
 Simply reveal the top card of your draw deck, called the probe card.
 (If your draw deck is empty, you may not probe.)